FullSpirit/FullSpirit/README.md

 - 👋 Hi, I’m @FullSpirit
 - 👀 I’m interested in web dev
 - 🌱 I’m currently learning full stack dev IBM
-- 💞️ I’m looking to collaborate on project that can get me some experienc
+- 💞️ I’m looking to collaborate on project that can get me some experience

 <!---
 FullSpirit/FullSpirit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.